An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula: Abstract

 \section{Abstract}

 We present a practical implementation of the ensemble Kalman (EnKF) filter based on an iterative Sherman-Morrison formula.
 The new direct method exploits the special structure of the ensemble-estimated error covariance matrices in order to efficiently solve the linear systems involved in the analysis step of the EnKF.
 The computational complexity of the proposed implementation is equivalent to that of the best EnKF implementations available in the literature when the number of observations is much larger than the number of ensemble members.
-Even when this conditions is not fulfilled, the proposed method is expected to perform well since it does not employ matrix decompositions.
-Computational experiments using the Lorenz 96 and the oceanic quasi-geostrophic models are performed in order to compare the proposed algorithm with EnKF implementations that use matrix decompositions.
-In terms of accuracy, the results of all implementations are similar.
-The proposed method is considerably faster than other EnKF variants, even when the number of observations is large relative to the number of ensemble members.
+Even when this condition is not fulfilled, the proposed method is expected to perform well since it does not employ matrix decompositions.
+Moreover, the proposed method provides the best theoretical complexity when compared to generic formulations of matrix inversion based on the Sherman Morrison formula.
+The stability analysis of the proposed method is carried out and a pivoting strategy is discussed in order to reduce the accumulation of round-off errors without increasing the computational effort.
+A parallel implementation is discussed as well.
+Computational experiments carried out using the Lorenz 96 and then oceanic quasi-geostrophic models reveal that the proposed algorithm yields the same accuracy as other EnKF implementations, but is considerably faster.

 {\bf Keywords:} Ensemble Kalman filter, Matrix Inversion, Sherman-Morrison Formula, Matrix Decomposition